Purcell principle: Late-breaking changes by the Supreme Court itself

 Under the Purcell principle, lower courts should not intervene and change election rules close to an election.
 If the lower court does intervene, the Supreme Court should correct the lower court's error, even though the Supreme Court's action is also close to the election.
 In Republican National Committee v.
 Democratic National Committee (2020), the Supreme Court cited Purcell in granting a stay of the district court's order which extended the deadline for absentee ballots.
 The four-justice dissent also cited Purcell, instead arguing that the Supreme Court's own intervention was even closer to the election and an even less appropriate change to the status quo.
+In a 6-3 decision in Louisiana v.
+Callais (2026), the Supreme Court did not mention Purcell in its ruling, which allowed the state to cancel an ongoing primary election and draw new districts for the 2026 congressional midterms.
+The three-justice dissent highlighted that the Supreme Court itself invoked Purcell months earlier regarding the same midterm elections in order to prevent a lower court from declaring new congressional maps in Texas to be an unconstitutional racial gerrymander.
+Also in 2026, the Supreme Court allowed Alabama in Allen v.
+Milligan to invalidate its own primary results in several congressional districts to allow the state to revert to a district map passed by the legislature in 2023, which had been superseded by a court-drawn map for the 2024 elections.